- Fort, citadel and fortification

 - Museum or Interpretation Centre

 While visiting the region of Huy, make sure to visit this fort, a real memorial to the second world war.
-Its museum retraces its history as a concentration camp.
+Its museum retraces its history as a detention camp.

 The fortress and its history

 The fortress was built between 1818 and 1823 on the site of a former castle, the "Tchestia", destroyed in 1717.
 Of this, only remains a 90 m-deep well, dug in the XVIth century.

 The Germans turned the fort into a concentration camp between May 1940 and September 1944.
 Guarded by the Wehrmacht (German army) and managed by the Geheime Feldpolizei (secret military police) it saw no less than 7,000 prisoners of many nationalities.

 The fort is now a memorial to the second world war.

 The museum space presents the living conditions of the prisoners at the fort and the daily life of the locals during the German occupation.
 An audiovisual room concludes the visits with testimonies on that dramatic era.